Really good question. I’m glad you asked! Maybe we should start with why you should create a social media marketing plan?

-Earlier this week, I posted about a study from HBR showing only 12% of firms feel their social media marketing is effective.
+Earlier this week, I posted results from a study by HBR showing only 12% of firms feel their social media marketing is effective.
 WOW!
 Did that surprise you?
 It did me.
 Sure, I knew lots of firms weren’t doing social media marketing right, but the tiny number of firms who felt they were doing it right surprised me.

 How do I create a social media marketing plan?

-There’s a good article on Entrepreneur asking the 10 questions needed to create a social media marketing plan.
+There’s a good article in Entrepreneur asking the 10 questions needed to create a social media marketing plan.
 My discussion is more practical — creating a framework for your social media marketing plan.

 Well, the first step is to set goals, which I talked about yesterday.
-Read that post carefully to ensure you’ve set the RIGHT goals for your business.
+Read that post carefully to ensure you set the RIGHT goals for your business.

 2. Environmental scanning